Frequently Asked Questions (FAQ)

 Can a district start a program “mid-year”?

-Districts implementing state-funded programs for the first time or who have been awarded expansion slots may operate a minimum of 90 days, provided that in such instances the aid per prekindergarten pupil shall be reduced by 1/180th for each day less that 180 days that such program or expansion slots are in session.
+Districts implementing state-funded programs for the first time or who have been awarded expansion slots may operate a minimum of 90 days, provided that in such instances the aid per prekindergarten pupil shall be reduced by 1/180th for each day less than 180 days that such program or expansion slots are in session.

 What are the hour requirements for a half-day and full-day program?